oscarlaaaa/oscarlaaaa/README.md

 Hi, and welcome to my GitHub profile!
 My name is Oscar, a student at the British Columbia Institute of Technology.
-I am passionate about data analytics, big data, data engineering/pipelining, and delving into new problem domains!
+I am passionate about data analytics, big data, and delving into new problem domains!

 ### A little about me
 * I'm a dual-citizen (Canadian and American)